ahlawat000/Assignment_BTech2026_2201921640062/README.md

 Approach and solution explanation.

-  DSA:- used xor function and recursion approach to solve single number problem.
+  DSA:- used math functions in arrays to solve buy sell stocks problem.

   OOPS:- used instance of keyword to solve yhe problem